jtl-software/connector-documentation/book/debugging.rst

 Debugging
 =========

-There are two ways of debugging your :doc:`Endpoint </glossary/endpoint>`.
+There are two ways of debugging an :doc:`endpoint </glossary/endpoint>`.

 .. _debugging-server: